GoogleChrome/ip-protection/Masked-Domain-List.md

 cinemabonus.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 circlelevel.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 clammychicken.com                                | Admiral                                                        | Not Impacted By Script Blocking
-cleanhaircut.com                                 | Admiral                                                        | Entire Domain Blocked
+cleanhaircut.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 cloisteredcurve.com                              | Admiral                                                        | Not Impacted By Script Blocking
 closedcows.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 closefriction.com                                | Admiral                                                        | Not Impacted By Script Blocking